j4321/tkFileBrowser/README.rst

 ------------

 - Linux
-- Python 3 with tkinter + ttk
+- Python 2.7 or 3.x with tkinter + ttk

 Installation